shah-fo/Heart-Disease-Analysis/README.md

 ![Heart-Disease-as-per-sex](img/image1.png)

-This bar chart suggests that number of females having heart disease tends to be more than that of males.
+The bar chart indicates a notable trend: the number of females with heart disease tends to surpass that of males.
+This observation sheds light on potential gender disparities in the prevalence of heart disease within our dataset.

 ![Heart-Disease-as-per-cp-type](img/image2.png)

-This plot suggests that the ratio of heart-disease to chest pain type increases with the increase in chest-pain.
-It is surprising to see that people with type 2 chest pain tends to have maximum risk of heart-disease while in the data dictionary it specifies that chest-pain type 2 is non-heart related pain.
+The plot reveals a noteworthy trend indicating that the ratio of heart disease to chest pain type increases with the severity of chest pain.
+Surprisingly, individuals with type 2 chest pain exhibit the highest risk of heart disease.
+It's worth noting that, according to the data dictionary, chest pain type 2 is specified as non-heart-related pain.
+This unexpected finding emphasizes the complexity of the relationship between chest pain types and the risk of heart disease in our dataset

 ## 3. Evaluation